 The Intelligent aspect points to the value of testing and demonstrating one’s position using quantitative and qualitative evidence.
-It is the idea that empirical support for a proposition is more meaningful than a feeling or the popular assumption of the day.
-To put it briefly, the intelligent person is one who can use quality research in an articulate way to demonstrate her or his point of view.
+It is the idea that empirical support for a proposition is more meaningful than going with a feeling or following the popular assumptions of the day.
+To put it briefly, the inspired, intelligent person is one who makes informed choices based on quality research and proven practices that are congruous with scripture.

 “In view of all this, make every effort to respond to God’s promises.
 Supplement your faith with a generous provision of moral excellence, and moral excellence with knowledge,” 2 Peter 1:5 (NLT)

 Engagement is the act of making a difference in society.
 It is where love is shown to others.
 It is not enough to have faith.
 It is not enough to know the truth.
 It is not enough to have these together, one needs love lived out and grounded on faith and truth.
 Indeed, to be a follower of Christ who is well-educated and yet separated from the world is to be as inconsequential as a cloistered monastic.
 A growing maturity in Christ, mixed with an expanding understanding of the world should lead to a loving engagement with people.